Urezzzer/ViT-for-Image-Captioning/README.md

 I created unique pairs: Image - Caption (on average 5 Captions per Image).

 So I got 591753 objects in train dataset and 25014 objects in validation dataset but I used random-sampled 61k objects per epoch to train models and first 10k objects from validation dataset to validate them.
-Overall 15 epochs (I didn't have the ability to train more data).
+Overall 35 epochs (I don't have the opportunity to train anymore. the same's about number of train objects).

 Model | CNN + LSTM with Attn | ViT + LSTM with Attn | ViT + GPT |
 --- | --- | --- | --- |